Contact Building and Energy

 Site inspections can occur randomly without notice, as a result of other audit activities and in response to complaints.

-Further information regarding your obligations is located on the Building Commission website.
-Copies of the building services acts are available on the State Law Publisher website.
+Further information regarding your obligations is located on our website.
+Copies of the building services acts are available on the Parliamentary Councel's Office website.